It is widely accepted that marine habitats and species are being destroyed, degraded and disturbed by human activity in the coastal zone.

 EU Environment Commissioner, Stavros Dimas (2008)

-The EU is a party to the UN Convention and in 2013 developed a "General Union Environment Action Programme to 2020 ‘Living well, within the limits of our planet"
+A priority objective of the 2013 "General Union Environment Action Programme to 2020 ‘Living well, within the limits of our planet", is to 'protect, conserve and enhance the Union’s natural capital'.

-Europe’s biodiversity is primarily protected by two key pieces of legislation The Habitats Directive and Wild Birds Directive.
+Europe’s biodiversity is primarily protected by two key pieces of legislation, The Habitats Directive and Wild Birds Directive.
 The Habitats Directive 92/43/EC obliges member state to maintain a number of designated habitat types and species at favourable status at selected sites agreed with the Commission.
-Together with sites from the Birds Directive, these sites then become part of Natura 2000, the biggest ecological network in the world.
+Together with sites important for bird conservation under the Birds Directive, the combined network of sites become part of Natura 2000, the biggest ecological network in the world.

 The EU Guidance Document on Wind Energy Development and Natura 2000 (March 2010) provides guidance on how best to ensure that wind energy developments are compatible with the Habitats and Birds Directives.